viko-ai/hugo-amp-theme/DOCS.md

 `content/blog/xxx/images/primary` or `content/press/xxx/images/primary` directories.
 Specifically:

 * 1x1.png
+* 2x1.png
 * 4x3.png
 * 16x9.png
 * 16x9.svg

 You should replace these images but ensure the appropriate aspect ratios are preserved.
 These images are also referenced in the generated ld+json microdata which is needed for AMP rich results.
+The 2x1 image is referenced by the facebook and twitter cards.

 ## List and single page templates